-The Equal Opportunity Commissioners for the Faculty of Engineering are Prof. Dr. Andreas Podelski (Computer Science) and Dr. Maria Asplund (Microsystems Engineering).
+The Equal Opportunity Commissioners for the Faculty of Engineering are Prof. Dr. Andreas Podelski (Computer Science) and Prof. Dr. Peter Woias (Microsystems Engineering).
 They represent issues of special interest to women students on numerous Faculty committees.
 They are also the contact person for women with questions about their studies or student life in the University environment.
-You can reach Prof. Podelski and his deputy Dr. Asplund under the following addresses:
+You can reach Prof. Podelski and his deputy Prof. Woias under the following addresses:

-Dr. Andreas Podelski Department of Computer Science Georges-Köhler-Allee 052, Room 00-017 79110 Freiburg Tel.: (0761) 203-8241 podelski@informatik.uni-freiburg.de maria.asplund@imtek.uni-freiburg.de
+Dr. Andreas Podelski Department of Computer Science Georges-Köhler-Allee 052, Room 00-017 79110 Freiburg Tel.: (0761) 203-8241 The Departmental Student Committee can also help you if you have problems.

+Most professors and assistants are happy to answer subject related questions. podelski@informatik.uni-freiburg.de